-- This form will appear.
-Fill in your details, and click Request.
+- The below form will appear.
+Fill in your details, and click Request:

 - You will be notified when your item is ready for collection.

-You will be able to pick it up Open Reserve at the Library (Level 2) for up to 7 days.
+You will be able to pick it up from Open Reserve at UTS Library (Level 2) for up to 7 days.

 If the LRS item says 'In-transit' it means that it is on its way to the LRS to be stored.
-Once it is available for request the blue 'Request from LRS' button will appear.
+Once available for request, the blue 'Request from LRS' button will appear.

 To accommodate these requests we have opted to locate our least used items in the LRS.